wjzhengsh/blockchain/v10_dashboard.md

 ## Reset network (for Starter Plan networks)
 {: #reset-network}

 Starter Plan networks offer the capability to edit your network configuration without deleting and re-creating a network.
 Your network is reset back to the initial network configuration, which includes two organizations, one peer per each organization, and a default channel.
-This is useful, for example, when you are running rounds of tests on the blockchain network, which allows you to start over from a clean network.
+This is useful, for example, when you are running rounds of tests on the blockchain network and need to start over from a clean network.

 **Caution**: After you reset the network, the API endpoints of your peers, orderer, and CA are changed.
 You need to adjust API endpoint information in your applications.